buildpacks/rfcs/text/0000-extension-layer.md

 # Summary
 [summary]: #summary

-This RFC introduces support for Extension Layers to allow data transfer between the build environment and the Kaniko execution.
+This RFC introduces support for Extension configurable context to allow data transfer between the build environment and the Kaniko execution.

 # Motivation
 [motivation]: #motivation